 And there were other concerning incidents…

 Another time, Martin offered to give me clothing that no longer fit my older son, to be used for my new baby.
-I said “yes” and when I opened the bag, inside was a pair of pants that I wore during a party I had attended with Martin.
+I said “yes” and when I opened the bag, inside was a pair of pants that I wore as teenager, during a party I had attended with Martin.
 The pants were unmistakable because we went to a costume party, and they are leopard print.
 I was shocked, and upset.
 I could not believe that Martin had saved my pants for all these years.. and then gave them back to me.

 But what could I do about this?